olavholten/text-analysis/README.md

 It also removes terms that are present in all of the other documents (stop words etc), making this algorithm more suitable for many small documents (such as articles) than a few large ones (such as books).
 The larger the documents, the greater the number and the more versatile the subjects that those documents cover must be for the algorithm to give relevant output.
-The documents must be cleaned before being used.
+The documents will be cleaned before being used. com.ibm.icu.text.CharsetDetector is used for encoding detection.

 ##Usage is simple: